ParkWardRR/Hypervisor-DSM-Upgrade-Arc-Loader-Vmware_proxmox/Proxmox_arc_DSM.md

 1. **Create a new VM in Proxmox**: Use the Proxmox web UI to create a new VM.
 Provide all the necessary settings, and select 'Linux 5.x - 2.6 Kernel' (64-bit) for the operating system.

-2. **Add another drive**: For the newly created VM, add an extra drive that will be used as the DSM OS installation destination.

-3. **Choose not to use any media**: When prompted for an OS during the VM creation, select "Do not use any media".
+2. **Choose not to use any media**: When prompted for an OS during the VM creation, select "Do not use any media".

-4. **Adjust VM settings**: Proceed to the 'Hardware' tab of your new VM, and remove the existing hard disk and SCSI controller.
+3. **Adjust VM settings**: Proceed to the 'Hardware' tab of your new VM, and remove the existing hard disk and SCSI controller.

-5. **Change boot options**: Navigate to the 'Options' tab and modify the boot order to use BIOS instead of UEFI.
+4. **Change boot options**: Navigate to the 'Options' tab and modify the boot order to use BIOS instead of UEFI.

 ## SECTION 2: Configuring and Launching the Proxmox VM running DSM 7